pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/core.timeseries.conversion.rst

 .. warning::
-   Be careful not to confuse the two methods :meth:`asfreq` and :meth:`convert`.
+   Be careful not to confuse the two methods :meth:`~TimeSeries.asfreq` and :meth:`~TimeSeries.convert`.

    * :meth:`~TimeSeries.asfreq` simply takes every date
      in the :attr:`~TimeSeries.dates` attribute of the